cmc-discord/site/src/articles/meta.svelte.md

 For this reason, we provide multiple ways to find what you're looking for:

 - The [All Tags page](/tags), which you can use to browse all of this site's content.
+  You can also click on the tags shown in an article's header to navigate to that tag's listing page.
 - The [search page](/search), which you can use to filter the site's articles and find exactly what you're looking for.
 - The [home page](/), which provides a selection of recommended tags and articles for your reading.